SenpaiHunters/SpotOn/README.md

 <img width="279" alt="235338288-be1251b1-0074-4560-9c02-bff7bacef367" src="https://user-images.githubusercontent.com/103985728/236811543-fa90aa8e-34cf-44d6-a43f-b8fe5a74a819.png">
 </h1>

-SpotOn is a full overhaul of the Spotify Web Player that adds various features and improvements to enhance the user experience.
+SpotOn is an overhaul of the Spotify Web Player that adds various features and improvements to enhance the user experience.

 ---